 No construction is proposed as part of this request.
+Under the Zoning Ordinance for the A-2 zoning district, one single-family dwelling, one accessory dwelling unit (ADU), and one junior accessory dwelling unit (JADU) could be constructed on each parcel and would be served by private well and septic services.
 If future construction should occur, all construction will be designed and built according to the California Building Code and the SWPPP.
-As the project site is serviced by the City of Ceres any addition or expansion of a septic tank or alternative waste water disposal system will not be permitted.
+Any addition or expansion of a septic tank or alternative waste water disposal system would require the approval of the Department of Environmental Resources (DER) through the building permit process, which also takes soil type into consideration within the specific design requirements.
 Additionally, a condition of approval will be applied to this project to address any discovery of paleontological resources during any future construction.